Brominated Vegetable Oil, Flame Retardants, and Bromine Toxicity

 BVO in Soft Drinks

-In North America the amount of BVO in soft drinks is limited to 15 parts per million, which health agencies (the FDA and Health Canada) say is safe.
+In North America, the amount of BVO in soft drinks is limited to 15 parts per million, which health agencies (the FDA or Food and Drug Administration and Health Canada) say is safe.
 However, this limit was established by the FDA in 1977.
 As the first document referred to in the "Reference" section below states, the FDA originally said that the limit was an interim value and that it wanted to receive the reports of toxicology tests performed at six month intervals.
-When I last viewed the document, it had been updated on August 9th, 2019.
-According to the wording in the document, it seems that no toxicology reports were presented between 1977 and 2019.
+When I last viewed the document, it had been updated on April 24th, 2020.
+According to the wording in the document, it seems that no toxicology reports were presented between 1977 (or 1984, when the document was amended) and 2020.

 Since 1977, the daily consumption of soft drinks by some individuals has increased dramatically.
 We really need new tests to confirm that the average intake of the chemical today is safe.
-The additive has been eliminated from some soft drinks in the last few years, but it's still present in others.
+I have been able to confirm that the additive has been eliminated from some North American brands of soft drinks in the last few years.
+I'm unaware whether other brands on the continent still use it.

 In 2014, the Coca-Cola and PepsiCo companies announced that they would eliminate BVO from their products.
 Coco-Cola said that they would remove the additive by the end of the year.
 PepsiCo gave no timeline for the elimination.
-As of August 2019, the company's website still listed brominated vegetable oil as an ingredient in citrus-flavoured Mountain Dew but not in the other flavours.
+At the time when this article was last updated, the removal by both companies had been completed, at least in North America.

 Bromism Caused by Soft Drink Consumption